evilsoft/crocks/docs/src/pages/docs/functions/combinators.md

 `psi` is a function that can be considered the sister of [`converge`](#converge).
-Where [`converge`](#converge) takes one argument an maps it through two functions, merging the resultiing values with an accumulating function, `psi` takes two arguments and runs them through the same funciont individually before merging them with the given accumulating function.
+Where [`converge`](#converge) takes one argument an maps it through two functions, merging the resulting values with an accumulating function, `psi` takes two arguments and runs them through the same function individually before merging them with the given accumulating function.

-`psi` is often used to easily `compose` equality checking functions or when needing to validate two arguments of the same type.
+`psi` is often used to easily [`compose`][compose] equality checking functions or when needing to validate two arguments of the same type.

 ```javascript